-The two firmness choices are Medium (5-6 on the firmness scale) and Firm (7-8).
-Interior latex layers can be rearranged to adjust the comfort feel of the mattress after it has been delivered.
+Customers have two firmness options.
+The medium (5) Botanical Bliss contains two top latex layers that can be swapped to give the mattress a medium firm (6) feel.
+The firm (7) model features the same design, and can be made even firmer (8) by rearranging the top two layers.
 These layers provide top-notch performance, cushioning the body’s pressure points to improve spinal alignment while maintaining significant bounce for moving on the bed and for sexual activity.

 Regardless of which height and firmness options that are selected, customers can rest easy knowing that all of the mattresses from PlushBeds are made with high-end organic materials certified to meet rigorous standards.
 The mattress comes with a 25-year warranty as well as a 100-night sleep trial (with a 30-night break-in requirement).